suolapeikko/certutil/README.md

 # certutil
 macOS command line tool for deleting expired/duplicate/not used certificates and associated private keys from Keychain.
 The idea of certutil is to always leave the most recent certificate in Keychain.

+If you are running macOS 10.3 (High Sierra) or below, you need to install [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998?locale=en_US) to run certutil.

 ## Usage:
 ```
 $ ./certutil